 And finally, they embrace the importance of music theory.
 Dominant chords, extensions, and creating musically relevant surprises…when these tools are used to support the message of the song, the song begins to resonate on more levels than one.
 And when that happens…there’s no other word for it.
 That’s where magic is born.

-Songwriting is a lifelong journey, and it’s just about the most rewarding one I’ve found.
-When you’re writing a song, what helps you?
+Study these songwriting tips for music producers, because production is a lifelong journey, and it’s just about the most rewarding one I’ve found.
+Do you have any songwriting tips for music producers?
 Let us know.